pxai/symfony3-crud-restapi-auth/README.md

 # symfony3-crud-restapi-auth
 Complete Symfony 3 crud sample with crud and rest api with authentification

+OK  Symfony 3.1.2 was successfully installed.
+Now you can:

+    * Change your current directory to C:\xampp\htdocs\sample

+    * Configure your application in app/config/parameters.yml file.

+    * Run your application:
+        1. Execute the php bin/console server:run command.
+        2. Browse to the http://localhost:8000 URL.

+    * Read the documentation at http://symfony.com/doc

 # Prepare from scratch
 ## Symfony instalation
 ```